Frequently Asked Questions

 The Professional and Enterprise tiers provide analysis tool access and project credits.
 The Pricing page and Help page have more info on the available tiers and project types.
 Subscriptions can be upgraded on the Account page.

 Invoicing is available for subscriptions billed on a quarterly or annual billing cycle.
-Monthly subscriptions must be purchased on the website via card.
+Monthly subscriptions must be purchased on the website via card or bank transfer.

 New projects can be created with project credits.
 Credits are provided to Professional and Enterprise users each billing period.
 Additional project credits can also be purchased as add-ons.